Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Ancestral structure of the model

 and a direct computation from (\ref{eq:hatX}) shows that

 It follows that $v$ is now increasing in $\gamma$.

 Finally, putting all the previous results together yields Table \ref{tab:exponential}.

-{\bf Genealogies.} The exponential model preserves the properties of the original model summarized in Table \ref{tab:exponential}.
+{\bf Genealogies.} The noisy exponential $K$-BRW preserves the properties of the original model summarized in Table \ref{tab:exponential}.
 Those properties were derived (analogously to the original model) by looking at the limiting log-profile after one generation.
-Since all other properties listed in Table \ref{tab:phenomenology} (ancestry, selection etc.) follow from this analytical approach, it is not hard to extend the previous computations and show that actually all the properties listed in Table \ref{tab:phenomenology} also holds for the exponential model.
+Since all other properties listed in Table \ref{tab:phenomenology} (ancestry, selection, etc.) follow from this analytical approach, it is not hard to extend the previous computations and show that actually all the properties listed in Table \ref{tab:phenomenology} also hold for the noisy exponential $K$-BRW.

 This hints at the fact that the two models fall in the same universality class, so that the same genealogical structure should emerge in the infinite population limit.
-Let us now recall one of the main results for the exponential model derived in \cite{schertzer2023relative}.
+Let us now recall one of the main results for the noisy exponential $K$-BRW derived in \cite{schertzer2023relative}.
 See Theorem 2.7 in \cite{schertzer2023relative} for a more precise statement.

 For a population of size $N$, let $\Pi^{N}_k$ be the random genealogy obtained by sampling $k$ individuals at a given time horizon and tracing their ancestral lineages backward in time.
-(Formally, this is encoded as an ultra-metric tree rooted at the most recent common ancestor of the sample, or as a coalescent process \cite{Pitman1999}.)
-In \cite{schertzer2023relative}, we proved that for a fixed value of $\mu\in(0,1)$, then \begin{enumerate} \item If $\gamma<\gamma_{c}(\mu)$, $\Pi^{N}_k$ converges to the (discrete) Poisson Dirichlet coalescent with parameter $(1-\mu,0)$.
+In \cite{schertzer2023relative}, it is shown that for a fixed value of $\mu\in(0,1)$, \begin{enumerate} \item If $\gamma<\gamma_{c}(\mu)$, then $\Pi^{N}_k$ converges to the (discrete) Poisson–Dirichlet coalescent with parameter $(1-\mu,0)$.
 See \cite{schertzer2023relative} for a definition.
-In particular, lineages coalesce in finite time and for $k=2$, and the effective population size is given by
+In particular, lineages coalesce in finite time for $k=2$, and the effective population size is given by

-\item If $\gamma>\gamma_c(\mu)$, then the coalescence time between two lineages go to $\infty$ and we need to accelerate time by $\chi \log(N)$ in order to see an interesting picture emerging.
+\item If $\gamma>\gamma_c(\mu)$, then the coalescence time between two lineages goes to $\infty$ and we need to accelerate time by $\chi \log(N)$ in order to see an interesting picture emerging.
 After this proper time rescaling, the tree $\Pi^N_k$ converges to the Bolthausen-Sznitman coalescent \cite{Pitman1999}.
 In particular, \cite{schertzer2023relative} proved that

 \end{enumerate}